We’re on The Quest for:

 So brands can sell directly to viewers, and cross-sell with other great brands.

-The Equestrians and The Sorority aim to be the go-to sources for entertainment and shopping for young women.
+The Equestrians and Hello Sister aim to be the go-to sources for entertainment and shopping for young women.